Classification, Detection and Segmentation of Shapes

 2.2 Detection Network

 The detection model generates bounding boxes around identified shapes.
-Inspired by YOLO, the network consists of three convolution segments with BatchNorm and LeakyReLU, producing an output of dimension (1, 3, 7) for a 3×7 grid.
+A grid-based single-pass detection head uses three convolution segments with BatchNorm and LeakyReLU, producing an output of dimension (1, 3, 7) for a 3×7 grid.

 Design Choices